-With thermostat systems you can turn on via your phone before you leave the office, sound systems embedded throughout the home which can stream media from any device, colour-changing lights and more, the home of the future is available right now.
+With thermostat systems you can turn on via your phone before you leave the office and voice-controlled sound systems embedded in every room, the home of the future is available right now.

 The smart lock, a form of keyless door lock, has become a big part of the smart home movement.
 It’s seen as an integral part of intelligent home security systems.

 But what are they and how do they work?